Subscribe to updates

 Reverse Mentoring Programme Update

-An update on the Council's Reverse Mentoring Programme is scheduled.
-This programme aims to support inclusive leadership through structured mentoring partnerships, pairing senior leaders with colleagues who have lived experience related to protected characteristics and broader inclusion themes.
-The report will outline progress to date and early evidence of the programme's impact on inclusive leadership and people management capability.
-Feedback from participants has been positive, highlighting the programme's value in raising awareness, shaping inclusion activity, and building networks.
+The committee was scheduled to receive an update on the council's Reverse Mentoring Programme.
+This programme aims to support inclusive leadership by pairing senior leaders with colleagues who have lived experience related to protected characteristics and broader inclusion themes.
+The update was expected to outline the programme's progress to date, including the expansion to include Heads of Service in addition to Directors for the 2025/26 cohort.
+Early feedback from participants was anticipated to highlight the programme's positive impact on raising awareness, shaping inclusion activity, and developing inclusive people management behaviours.

 Attendees